ZupIT/beagle-docs/content/en/ios/customization/dependencies/imagedownloader.md

 The fetchImage method takes 3 parameters:

 - **url**: value of type String to which the image url will be passed through
-- **additionalData**: RemoteScreenAdditionalData value, which can be used when there is a need to pass additional headers for a given request.
+- **additionalData**: HttpAdditionalData value, which can be used when there is a need to pass additional headers for a given request.
 - **completion**: block that must be called at the end of the function execution passing the result of the request.

 In addition, the function can return a **RequestToken** so that the request can be canceled internally by Beagle.